Aeroraven/Ifrit-v2/README.md

 **English** | [简体中文](./README_cn.md)

-> Some details for the repository is at the repository can be found at:
+> Some details for the repository can be found at:
 >
 > [https://aeroraven.github.io/Ibuki/](https://aeroraven.github.io/Ibuki/)